learogue/csRNAseq_project/README.md

 ## Usage

+You have to put your datas in a folder named Data, and named the folder X_datasetname_10X (for 10X format) or X_datasetname_counts (for matrix format) with X a number.
+If you use VS code, you can Open Folder to be in the right folder.
 Execute `main.py` script and follow the processus to select the desired operation.
 ```
   python .\main.py
 ```